 Energy Efficient Systems: (compulsory for engineers) 10 credits

 This module will examine combined heat and power systems, heat pumps and heat recovery systems, concentrating on their integration into the structure and services of buildings.

 Core modules in spring semester are:

+Please note that all module details are subject to change.
 For more details about our modules, please see the module catalogue.